sandboxd-o

 The description of each field is as follows.

-egress, ttl_seconds, ports
+egress, ttl_seconds, node_selector, ports

 [!WARNING]